 What Is Overdraft Protection?

 Overdraft protection is a service offered by banks and other financial institutions: They pay for a transaction if you don’t have enough money in your account to cover that purchase.
-But in return for the “favor,” the bank charges a fee against your account.
+But in return for the “favor,” the bank charges a fee to your account.

 Overdraft protection can apply to different types of financial transactions: